 Congratulations!
 You’re moving to Hawaii!

 We’d love to go with you, but our job is to get you there.
-Priority Moving and Storage is a San Diego based moving company that provides expert moving services for all your Hawaii moving needs.
+Priority Moving is a leader among moving and storage companies.
+As a San Diego based moving company that provides expert relocation services, we are here for all your Hawaii moving needs.
 This includes moves to: Maui, Oahu, Kauai, and of course, the Big Island.